top of page

 Fun Secular Customs

-Whitsun Week was one of the three weeks Serfs had off work in the Medieval Feudal system.
+Whitsun Week was one of the three weeks Serfs had off work in the Medieval Feudal culture.
 Whitsun Walks were popular, giant parades that developed into 25,000 person processionals even into the 20th c.
 Whitsun Week became a secular holiday due to its popularity.
 The picture at the beginning of this article is one such procession.
 These were spectacular city events that many joined in.
 Secular fun activities like foot races, bike races, wrestling matches, dog shows, boat races, and beach trips became popular.
-(NOTE: Remember "Secular" sometimes means the worldly philosophy of Liberalism or Modernism, and sometimes Secular simply means in the world but not of, e.g. a "secular priest" vs. a "religious priest," one is in the monastery, the other in a parish. e.g.2 A proper Catholic Culture produces a righteous Secular Order.)
+(NOTE: Here “secular” does not mean irreligious, but worldly in the older Catholic sense — life lived within society rather than out of the world and in the monastery.
+Eg a "secular priest" can be met at any given parish.
+The other "Secular" is a kind of philosophy and anti-culture.)

-During parades, the Morris dance was a popular choreographed dance by the 1400s.
-At parades and social gatherings, young single ladies wore white to show they were still available.
-One can still see white denoting singleness by the white veil at mass (black signifies marriage).
+During parades, the Morris dance which is still performed today, was a popular choreographed dance by the 1400s.
+These dances were especially popular on Whit Monday.
+At processions and social gatherings, young single ladies wore white veils.
+(White denoting singleness, black signifies one is married.)
 Whitsun Ales were a popular brew; the Arcadia Brewing Company still makes one.

 Fun Liturgical Customs

-St. Aelred polished off their festivities with Evensong including Plainsong chant of the ancient Whitsun hymn: Veni Creator Spiritus (Come Creator Spirit - #217 in the 1940 TEC Hymnal).
-Its Latin lyrics date back to the 9th c. and were translated into English in the 17th c. by the Anglo-Catholic John Cosin.
+Saint Aelred Catholic Church always has Mass with the Plainsong chant of the ancient Whitsun hymn: Veni Creator Spiritus (Come Creator Spirit - #217 in the 1940 TEC Hymnal) for the plenary indulgence.
+Its Latin lyrics date back to the 9th c. and were translated into English in the 17th c. by the Anglican John Cosin.
+We follow this with a Whitsun Feast with the Lord & Lady of the Ale, aka our Pentecost Parish Picnic.
+This includes "flaming tongues" food: pepperjack burgers, hot wings, jalapeno pimento cheese sandwiches, spicy sausage dip, spicy peppers & pickles, and the like along with typical summer salads, sides, and fixin's.

 Duffy recounts in Stripping of the Altars: Traditional Religion in England 1400-1580 how one cathedral had a metal dove censer that was loaded full of incense and swung about during Whitsunday such that sparks and smoke flew out during The Mass.